 T | Class 1: ±1.0 °C or ±0.004|t| (whichever greater) | Class 2: ±1.5 °C or ±0.0075|t| (whichever greater) | Class 3: ±2.5 °C or ±0.010|t| (whichever greater) |

-- |t| denotes the absolute temperature in °C (i.e., the magnitude of the reading).
+- |t| denotes the absolute value of the temperature in °C.

-Choosing Between Class 1, 2, and 3
+Choosing Between Class 1, Class 2, and Class 3

 Class 1